Dispersal-induced growth in a time-periodic environment: Introduction

 \item[(ii)] Frequency of the variation in growth rates: this frequency must be sufficiently {\it{small}} for DIG to occur.

 \item[(iii)] Rate of dispersal: for DIG to occur, dispersal must be neither too weak nor too strong.
 This was also the case in the stochastic simulations reported in \cite{roy}, and the analytical results in \cite{schreiber}.
-Thus, dispersal, is a `double-edged sword' (\cite{abbott,hudson}) - its positive effect on population growth is supressed if its level is too high. \end{itemize} The precise formulations of our results are given in section \ref{mainres}.
+Thus, dispersal is a `double-edged sword' \cite{abbott,hudson} - its positive effect on population growth is supressed if its level is too high. \end{itemize} The precise formulations of our results are given in Section \ref{mainres}.
+The results are illustrated by means of numerical simulations and computations of the ranges of parameters for which DIG occurs in specific examples.
+Preliminaries to the proof of the main theorems are provided in Section \ref{growth_rate}, in which we characterize the growth rates of the species in several ways.
+In Section \ref{low_high} we we analyze the behavior of the growth rate in two asymptotic regimes - the low and the high frequency limits, using the results of \cite{liu}.
+This analysis forms the basis for the proofs of our main theorems, given in Section \ref{mainproof}.

-Since the differential equations involved, though simple, are not explicitly solvable, our analysis requires some indirect methods for analyzing the behavior of their solutions.
-We first derive a single nonlinear differential equation for the ratio of the populations in the two patches, and show that the growth rates of the two populations can be expressed using an integral involving the solution of this single equation (section \ref{reduction}).
-We then analyze the solution for the single equation in two asymptotic regimes for the frequency of oscillations in the growth rate - the low and high frequency limits (sections \ref{low},\ref{high}, respectively).
-The approximations obtained allow us to prove that, under appropriate conditions on the periodic profiles of the growth rates and on the dispersal rate, the DIG effect occurs for sufficiently low frequency, and does {\it{not}} occur for sufficiently high frequencies, as well as for sufficiently high dispersal rates.

 Our results will explain central features of the observations made using numerical simulations, and in particular show that DIG is a robust phenomenon occuring for general periodic growth-rate profiles, as long as the parameters involved are in appropriate ranges.
-They also characterize several key properties of the region in the parameter space for which DIG occurs.
-However, there are also several properties of this region, as obtained numerically, which our analytical results do not capture, so that there is room for further mathematical investigations.
-Some open questions for further research will be presented in the Discussion.

-Throughout the paper we present results of numerical simulations and computations, which illustrate the analytical results obtained.
+Some questions for further research are proposed in the Discussion.